 Billion Dollar Business

-Has anyone seen the movie, “Business of Being Born?”
-Ricky Lake has been a monumental spokesperson for the money making backdrop systems present in the United States compared to other countries.
-Our society has made birth a booming business to be part of.
-Health care system has created assembly line maternity systems for women to deliver their babies in.
+Has anyone seen the movie “Business of Being Born?”
+Ricky Lake has been a monumental spokesperson for the money-making backdrop systems present in the United States compared to other countries.
+Our society has created a booming business to be part of.
+The healthcare system has created assembly-line maternity systems for women to deliver their babies.
 Midwives are here to change that!
-We need more midwifery owned and operated birth center, home birth practice, women’s health clinic supporting families back into the normal birth era.
+We need more midwifery-owned and operated birth center, home birth practice, women’s health clinic to support families back into the normal birth era.

-Babies and birth are a business that needs to be profitable to stay open to help families, but we don’t need to make it high volume, quantity practice.
-Insurance is paying more and more on quality.
+Babies and Birth is a business that needs to be profitable to stay open to helping families, but we don’t need to make it a high-volume, quantity practice.
+Insurance is paying more and more for quality.
 Preventing complications, lower cesarean section rates, and higher breastfeeding rates are very negotiable tactics to use when discussing the “value” of your service and fee schedule rates.

 Midwives can make great money taking care of families.

 Know the insurance codes to bill for care.
 Bill for more than global maternity care.
 Make sure you are billing for tub rentals, birth center facility use, newborn care, breastfeeding support, supplies used during birth, and primary care visits done for issues outside of pregnancy like cold symptoms.

 Give credit to the value of your services.
 We are seeing 5-7 women due each month versus 10-15 births, like typical doctors providing obstetric services in the hospital.
 I have seen a few doctors have 40+ women due each month in a solo practice!
 How does that doctor know his patients and provide individualized care?

 When good-quality, safe care is provided, midwifery practices become very, very busy.